Bardolph-Automation-Inc/bardolph/docs/language.rst

 numbers are inclusive.
 For example, `zone 1 3` would include zones 1, 2,
 and 3.

-.. index:: candle lights, lights; candle
+.. index:: candle lights, lights; candle, row, column, default

 Candle Bulbs
 ============